-The Complainant avers that the disputed domain name is confusingly similar to the Complainant's trade mark ARCELORMITTAL, to the extent that the disputed domain name incorporates the Complainant's trade mark in its entirety.
-The addition of the letter 'o' in the disputed domain name string is characteristic of the typosquatting practice, which does not prevent a finding of confusing similarity with the ARCELORMITTAL trade mark.
-Furthermore, the generic Top-Level Domain (gTLD) suffix (<.com>) is typically disregarded in the assessment of identity or confusingly similar under paragraph 4(a) of the UDRP Policy.
+The Complainant avers that the disputed domain name <leroy-merline.com> is confusingly similar to the Complainant's trade mark LEROY MERLIN.
+The term 'leroy-merline' is a misspelled version of the Complainant's trade mark, and such behaviour is characteristic of the typosquatting practice, which does not prevent a finding of confusing similarity with the LEROY MERLIN trade mark.
+Furthermore, the generic Top-Level Domain ('the gTLD') suffix (<.com>) is typically disregarded in the assessment of identity or confusing similarity under paragraph 4(a) of the UDRP Policy.